jdortiz/rust-jobs/Design.md

 Regarding authentication, I will limit the scope to the one described in the introduction to the coding challenge.
-I will assume that request with a valid token are authenticated and authorized as if it were an API key.
+I will assume that requests with a valid token are authenticated and authorized as if it were an API key.

 #### Authorization ####